gregjacobs/Autolinker.js/README.md

   1) URL links will have the CSS classes: "myLink myLink-url"<br />
   2) Email links will have the CSS classes: "myLink myLink-email"<br />
   3) Phone links will have the CSS classes: "myLink myLink-phone"<br />
-  4) Twitter links will have the CSS classes: "myLink myLink-mention myLink-twitter"<br />
+  4) Twitter mention links will have the CSS classes: "myLink myLink-mention myLink-twitter"<br />
-  5) Instagram links will have the CSS classes: "myLink myLink-mention myLink-instagram"<br />
+  5) Instagram mention links will have the CSS classes: "myLink myLink-mention myLink-instagram"<br />
   5) Hashtag links will have the CSS classes: "myLink myLink-hashtag"<br />

 - [urls](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-urls) : Boolean/Object<br />